arista-netdevops-community/ansible-cvp-avd-toi/labs/lab10-avd-eos-config-deploy/README.md

 # Connect to CVP and check the current topology and device configuration
 # https://{{cvp_address}}/cv/provisioning

+# Approve and execute the pending tasks in CVP

 # Run playbook to deploy the configuration via CVP and to build the container topology
 $ ansible-playbook playbook.deploy.CVP.yml

 # Connect to CVP and check the new topology and device configuration
 # https://{{cvp_address}}/cv/provisioning

-# Approve the pending tasks and execute them
+# Approve and execute the pending tasks in CVP

 # Note that the switches will appear with an inactive streaming status.
 This is normal.
 It will takes a few minutes to normalize.

 # Check the configuration of spine1 for example